PrefectHQ/prefect/docs/cloud/agents/kubernetes.md

 [[toc]]

-::: warning Server not supported, yet
+::: warning Core server not supported, yet
-This agent is not currently supported with Prefect Server.
-Deployments using Prefect Server and Kubernetes will be added in a future release.
+This agent is not currently supported with Prefect Core's server.
+Deployments using Prefect Core and Kubernetes will be added in a future release.
 :::

 ### Requirements